joemasilotti/masilotti.com/_posts/2015-02-02-nsdate-manipulation-in-ios-8.md

                                              options:NSCalendarMatchNextTime];
 ````

 Using the old APIs would require us to take a few more steps.
 First we create a new date from today’s date and set the relevant components.
-If the new date's hour and minute are “more than” todays’s then return the new date, otherwise increment the day component.
+If the new date's hour and minute are "more than" todays’s then return the new date, otherwise increment the day component.

 Note the annoying and cryptic `if` statement doing the actual calculation.
 You can easily imagine how this would snowball if we cared about more components.